sahilatahar/Front-End-Challenges/README.md

 # Front-End Challenges

 This repository contains a collection of front-end challenges that I have completed.
-Each challenge is listed in the table below, along with a brief description.
+Each challenge is listed in the table below.

-## Challenges

 | SN  | Challenges                                                                                                                                       |                                                Live Preview                                                 |
 | :-: | ------------------------------------------------------------------------------------------------------------------------------------------------ | :---------------------------------------------------------------------------------------------------------: |